Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Stable numerical approximation

 \subsection{Regularization}

 It often happens that the matrix \(A\) is ill-conditioned (see Section~\ref{sec:instability}).
-In finite precision arithmetic, severe ill-conditioning may prevent us from obtaining accurate solutions.
+In finite precision arithmetic, severe ill-conditioning may prevent us from obtaining accurate approximations.
 However, the type of ill-conditioning encountered here is benign if it arises only from the redundancy of the approximating functions.
-In that case, the ill-conditioning is associated with the numerical non-uniqueness of the coefficients in an expansion, yet all expansions may approximate the solution to similar accuracy.
-If among those expansions there exist some with small coefficient norms, then it is possible to mitigate such ill-conditioning using regularization techniques, as explained in~\cite{Adcock2019}, which we describe now.
-Alternative techniques to curb ill-conditioning can be found in the literature, see~\cite{Antunes2018} where a suitable change of basis is used and works well for circular geometries, and~\cite{Congreve2018} which uses orthogonalization techniques.
-These techniques are effective precisely when ill-conditioning stems from redundancy.
+In that case, ill-conditioning is associated with the numerical non-uniqueness of the solution of the linear system, yet all associated expansions may approximate the target to similar accuracy.
+If among those expansions there exist some with small coefficient norms, then it is possible to numerically compute an accurate approximation.
+To this aim, we rely on the combination of oversampling and regularization techniques developed in\ \cite{Adcock2019,Adcock2020}.
+Alternative techniques to curb ill-conditioning can be found in the literature, see\ \cite{Antunes2018} where a suitable change of basis is used that works well for circular geometries, \cite{Congreve2018} which uses orthogonalization, and\ \cite{Barucq2021,Huybrechs2019} in the context of Trefftz methods.

-To obtain a solution even in the presence of ill-conditioning, we rely on the conjugation of oversampling and regularization techniques developed in~\cite{Adcock2019,Adcock2020}.
-Similar techniques in the context of Trefftz methods are also the main subject of~\cite{Barucq2021,Huybrechs2019}.

 The first step is to compute the Singular Value Decomposition (SVD) of the matrix \(A\), namely

 Let us denote by \((\sigma_{m})_{m}\) for \(m=1,\dots,|\boldsymbol{\Phi}_{k}|\) the singular values of \(A\), assumed to be sorted in descending order.
 For notational clarity, the largest singular value is renamed \(\sigma_{\max} := \sigma_{1}\).
 Then, the regularization amounts to trimming the tail of \emph{relatively} small singular values, which are approximated by zero.
 Let \(\epsilon \in (0, 1]\) be a chosen threshold, we denote by \(\Sigma_{\epsilon}\) the approximation of the diagonal matrix \(\Sigma\) where all diagonal elements \(\sigma_{m}\) such that \(\sigma_{m} < \epsilon \sigma_{\max}\) are replaced by zero.
 This leads to the approximate factorization